-Furthermore, it is expected that due to a combination the aforementioned factors, tourism will still significantly underperform during 2023 and spending and increased unemployment may also cause economic issues for several countries as during the Covid pandemic years; this in turn may lead to a global slowdown and possible recession and will be most problematic in the Group's Hungarian portfolio while the tenants in the Netherlands are deemed to be more resilient.
+Finally, it is expected that due to a combination of all the aforementioned factors, tourism will continue to significantly underperform during 2024 and spending and increased unemployment will most likely also cause further economic pressure for several countries as during the Covid pandemic years; this in turn may lead to a global slowdown and even a possible recession in 2024 and will also be problematic for the Group when trying to find new tenants and extending existing leases.

-The Group will continue to monitor these interrelated issues and will make the necessary investments into technology to minimize the effects upon our operations.
-Of course, the long-term effects of the current situation are still uncertain but from an economic standpoint, we still expect medium to long term consumer habit trends to eventually return to normal in a couple of years.
-Based on these facts we continue to maintain the expectation that non-payment by tenants and tenant defaults will be an issue for the Group in 2023 but a manageable one.
+The Group will continue to monitor all these interrelated issues and will make all the necessary investments into technology to minimize the effects upon our operations.
+Of course, the long-term effects of the current situation are still uncertain but from an economic standpoint, we still expect medium to long term consumer habit trends to eventually to normalize and the Group will adapt its strategy accordingly.
+Based on these facts we continue to maintain the expectation of challenging times for tenant as well as finding new tenants will continue to be issues for the Group during 2024, but manageable from an operational standpoint.